timefliez1210/defi-poc-framework/README.md

 ```

 The points within the code 1. - 4. are all invokable within 1 call.
-We would call ```StakingPool::canDeposit``` to know how big our flashloan must be to fill the pool, than use the loan to buy the needed Chainlink tokens and invoke `PriorityPool::deposit` basically with the parameters ```deposit(amount StakingPool.canDeposit, false, bytes)``` which than triggers the deposit chain 2., 3. up to 4th the mint function, which allows us access to a vast amount of tokens without buying them so in this case an attacker can potentially get access to the token WITHOUT buying it
+We would call ```StakingPool::canDeposit``` to know how big our flashloan must be to fill the pool, than use the loan to buy the needed Chainlink tokens and invoke `PriorityPool::deposit` basically with the parameters ```deposit(amount StakingPool.canDeposit, false, bytes)``` which than triggers the deposit chain 2., 3. up to 4th the mint function, which allows us access to a vast amount of tokens without buying them.

 ## Impact